 - Access to MRI scan

 Should a surgical procedure or treatment be required, the Internal Medicine will consult with our Surgery specialist and offer the most comprehensible therapeutic approach.
-The department benefit as well of the on-site dedicated hospital team, allowing 24/7 monitoring and treatment of our hospitalized patients.
+We benefit as well of the on-site dedicated hospital team, allowing 24/7 monitoring and treatment of our hospitalized patients.

-The goal of the Internal Medicine service at VES Hospital is to provide the highest level of medical care for dogs and cats in conjunction with consistent and effective communication with both the pet owners and the referring veterinarian.
+The goal of VES Hospital is to provide the highest level of medical care for dogs and cats in conjunction with consistent and effective communication with both the pet owners and the referring veterinarian.